-The Mahoney Institute for Neurosciences (MINS) at the University of Pennsylvania is pleased to announce an international call for submissions for the inaugural Rising Star Award in neuroscience research.
-To highlight the "Year of Addiction Research" on Penn's campus, the award honors a young researcher for outstanding contributions to Addiction Research with a USD 10,000 personal honorarium at the MINS 34th Annual Retreat and Symposium on April 11, 2018.
+The Mahoney Institute for Neurosciences (MINS) at the University of Pennsylvania is pleased to announce an international call for submissions for the annual Rising Star Award in neuroscience research.
+To highlight the "Year of Neurodegenerative Research" on Penn's campus, the award honors a young researcher for outstanding contributions to Neurodegenerative Research with a USD 10,000 personal honorarium at the MINS 35th Annual Retreat and Symposium on April 3, 2019.

-- In addition to the USD 10,000 personal honorarium, the award recipient will present a research seminar at the symposium and, prior to, a separate introductory lecture on addiction.
+- In addition to the USD 10,000 personal honorarium, the award recipient will present a research seminar at the symposium.

-- Also at the symposium, Prof. Wolfram Schultz, University of Cambridge, will give the Sprague Lecture, and Prof. Marina Wolf, Rosalind Franklin University, will give the Adler Lecture.
+- Also at the symposium, Prof. Pietro De Camilli, Yale School of Medicine, will give the Sprague Lecture, and Prof. Beth Stevens, will give the Adler Lecture.

-- Researchers who received their first advanced degree, such as a PHD, in 2004 or more recently are invited to submit an entry.
+- Researchers who received their first advanced degree, such as a PhD, in 2005 or more recently are invited to submit an entry.

 Applicants should submit a single PDF file with:

-- A one-page description of their contribution to Addiction Research
+- A one-page description of their contribution to Neurodegenerative Research

 - Full curricula vitae

 - Names of three references - references will be requested separately